kramea/aibedo/docs/source/interface/index.rst

    #.
 Select Variables: Select multiple input variables and perturb their values at MCB sites using the corresponding sliders.

 .. figure:: images/aibedo_VA_december_v3.png
    :scale: 28 %
    :alt: map to buried treasure

    Figure 1 High-level overview of the VA system.

+* V1.
+Input View: Visualize the input fields by selecting the desired input variable from the dropdown menu.
+The Perturbation switch when ``on`` shows the input fields with MCB perturbation, else it shows the base input field for the timestep selected in General Controls (C1)
+* V2.
+Output View: Visualize the output fields from different model run scenarios:
+   * Current: Results of AiBEDO models with the base timestep as the input.
+   * Before MCB: Results of AiBEDO models for the MCB duration without any perturbation applied.
+   * After MCB: Results of AiBEDO models for the MCB duration with MCB perturbation seetings applied.
+   * Diff: The difference in output fields before and after MCB experiments.